Use the textbook and its accompanying activities? I do too.

 Flip to the front of a textbook or accompanying packet.
 Who wrote it?

 In my spare time, I study the history of grammar, find old grammar textbooks, and read current research.
-I hope that I’m bringing my students and other students expert materials because of my expertise.
+Hopefully, I’m bringing my students and other students expert materials because of my expertise.

 I cannot be an expert in everything.